amirhh00/Robotics/README.md

-# Project Title

-This is a project for university using Webots and Python.
+# Maze Solver Robot

 ## Description

-A brief description of what this project does and who it's for.
+it's a project for university using Webots and Python. the project is about a robot that can move in a maze and find the exit using the right-hand rule.

+## Technologies

+- Webots
+- Python

+## Features

+- the robot can move in the maze.
+- the robot can find the exit using the right-hand rule.

+## future features

+- the robot can find the exit using the A\* algorithm.

 ## Installation